Is the Farmers Signal App Worth It?

 Both versions of the app score well on their respective platforms.
-The Android version of the Signal app scores 3.9/5 stars on Google Play.
+The Farmers Signal app for Android scores 3.9/5 stars on Google Play.
 The Apple version fares even better, racking up an impressive score of 4.7/5 stars on the App Store.

 Key Takeaway The Signal app monitors your driving habits, offering helpful feedback about your driving and rewarding you for safe habits in the form of discounted premiums.